 Many people wonder if it is possible to ride a horse without a bit in its mouth.
-Riding with a bit seems normal to many people, and there are many ancient of examples of bits, so bits have been in use for a very long time.
+Riding with a bit seems normal to many people, and there are many ancient examples of bits, so bits have been in use for a very long time.
 You may wonder, though—can a horse go from being ridden with a bit, to being ridden with a bitless bridle?
 Or, can a horse be trained right from the beginning without using a bit at all?

 If you are riding your horse with a bit, you can make the change to bitless.
 It’s best to try out your bitless bridle in a ring or arena first.
 See how well your horse responds because when you go out, you want to make sure your horse is obedient to your aids.
 Most horses make the transition easily.
 Some even become more relaxed.
 Others may require some re-schooling, spending more time working on upwards and downwards transitions before you’ll be confident that they are responding well to going bitless.
 It’s important to remember that the bit does not control the horse, obedience to training does.
 So, whether you ride your horse with a bit or not, it can still be difficult and even dangerous to ride if it’s not well-trained.